 Sarah LaBrie is a librettist and writer.
-Her work in the Industry's opera HOPSCOTCH was featured in The New Yorker as well as The New York Times, LA Times and on NPR.
+Her work in The Industry's opera Hopscotch was featured in The New Yorker as well as The New York Times, L.A.
+Times, and on NPR.
 She has been awarded fellowships and residencies from Yaddo and the Virginia Center for the Creative Arts and is the editor of The California Prose Directory 2016: New Writing From the Golden State (Outpost19).
-Her writing also appears in The Literary Review, Epoch, Lucky Peach, LA Weekly and elsewhere.
+Her writing also appears in Guernica, The Los Angeles Review of Books Quarterly Review, The Literary Review, Epoch, Lucky Peach, the L.A.
+Weekly and elsewhere.
 Sarah lives in Los Angeles and grew up in Houston, Texas.
-She graduated from Brown University and holds an MFA in Fiction from New York University.
+She graduated from Brown University and holds an MFA from New York University.

 SARAH LABRIE ON dreams of the new world: